-Health Education will be required in all grades (elementary).
+Health Education will be required in all grades (lower school - Core Knowledge Sequence standards).
 All middle and high school students will be required to take and pass at least one health education course.
+Middle school students will receive health education for all grades 5th - 8th.
 SCPA will include in the health education curriculum a minimum of 12 of the following essential topics on physical activity:

-- The physical, psychological, or social benefits of physical activity - How physical activity can contribute to a healthy weight - How physical activity can contribute to the academic learning process How an inactive lifestyle contribute to chronic disease - Health-related fitness, that is, cardiovascular endurance, muscular endurance, muscular strength, flexibility, and body composition - Differences between physical activity, exercise and fitness - Phases of an exercise session, that is, warm up, workout and cool down •

-Overcoming barriers to physical activity

-- Decreasing sedentary activities, such as TV watching - Opportunities for physical activity in the community - Preventing injury during physical activity - Weather-related safety, for example, avoiding heat stroke, hypothermia and sunburn while being physically active - How much physical activity is enough, that is, determining frequency, intensity, time and type of physical activity - Developing an individualized physical activity and fitness plan - Monitoring progress toward reaching goals in an individualized physical activity plan Dangers of using performance-enhancing drugs, such as steroids

-• Social influences on physical activity, including media, family, peers and culture •
+- The physical, mental, emotional, psychological, or social benefits of physical activity - How physical activity can contribute to a healthy lifestyle - How physical activity can contribute to the academic learning process - How an inactive lifestyle can contribute to chronic diseases or injuries - Health-related fitness, that is, cardiovascular endurance, muscular endurance, muscular strength, flexibility and body composition - Differences between physical activity/education, exercise and fitness - Phases of an exercise session (warm up, workout and cool down/stretch) - Overcoming barriers related to physical activity - Decreasing sedentary activities (For example: screen time) - Opportunities for physical activity in the community - Preventing injury during physical activity - Weather-related safety (For example, avoiding heat stroke, hypothermia and sunburn while being physically active indoors/outdoors) - How much physical activity is enough, that is, determining frequency, intensity, time and type of physical activity (FITT Principle) - Developing an individualized physical activity and fitness plan - Monitoring progress toward reaching goals in an individualized plan - Dangers of using performance-enhancing drugs - Social influences on physical activity, including media, family, peers and culture

-How to find valid information or services related to physical activity and fitness • How to influence, support, or advocate for others to engage in physical activity

-- How to resist peer pressure that discourages physical activity - Balancing stress and stress relief techniques - Understanding dimensions of wellness in terms of physical, mental, social/emotional and environmental health - Importance of goal setting and action plans - Importance of sleep to physical activity and health
+- How to find valid information or services related to physical activity and fitness - How to influence, support, or advocate for others to engage in physical activity - How to resist peer pressure that discourages physical activity - Balancing stress and understanding stress reducing techniques - Understanding all dimensions of wellness in terms of physical, mental, social, emotional and environmental health - Importance of goal setting and action plans (SMART Goals) - Importance of sleep and how it relates to physical activity and health